Scholz Says Attacks On Deputies threaten Democracy - UrduPoint

 "If an attack with a political motive... is confirmed just a few weeks from the European elections, this serious act of violence would also be a serious act against democracy," Interior Minister Nancy Faeser said in a statement.

-Ecke, who is head of the SPD EU election list in the Saxony region, was just the latest political target to be attacked in Germany.
+Ecke, who is head of the SPD's EU election list in the Saxony region, was just the latest political target to be attacked in Germany.

 Police added that a 28-year-old man putting up posters for the Greens had earlier been "punched" and "kicked" in the same Dresden street.
 The same attackers were suspected.